dimitrij94/bots_crew_test_task/readme.txt

-To run the app use the following command java -cp target/bots_crew_test_task-1.0-SNAPSHOT org.bots_crew.dmitriy_kostiushko.test.App
+To run the app use the following commands

+mvn package
+java -jar target/bots_crew_test_task-1.0-SNAPSHOT

+Or use the .jar file i have included inside my letter and then it`s just java -jar BookShelf.jar